Growth and characterization of the La$_{3}$Ni$_{2}$O$_{7-\delta}$ thin films: dominant contribution of the $d_{x^{2}-y^{2}}$ orbital at ambient pressure: RESULTS AND DISCUSSION

+We also performed some ex-situ oxygen annealing on these samples.
+We annealed these samples in an atmosphere of oxygen using a thermal gravimetric analyzer.
+However, the samples became more insulating.
+This may be due to the heat-treatments which worsens the film crystallinity.
+We then tried to process the insulating samples at a high oxygen pressure of 8 MPa, but even after annealing for a long time ($\sim$60 h) at such a high oxygen pressure, they still could not become metallic, only a structural phase transition appeared at around 250 K. Unlike the bulk samples, where oxygen treatment can change the samples from insulating to metallic, for the film sample, it depends more on the growth process rather than on the oxygen treatment concerning whether it is metallic or insulating .
 Compared with the rocking curves in Fig.~\ref{Figure1}(f), the full-width-at-half-maximum on the \LNO\ (006) peaks of samples grown at lower laser energy are generally wider than those grown at higher energy.
 And the rocking curve peaks of metallic samples are much sharper than that of the weak insulating samples, indicating the crystallinity might be important to gain metallic \LNO\ thin films.

 As shown in the inset of Fig.~\ref{Figure4}(a), the raw data of the transverse resistivity $\rho_{xy}$ shows good linear field dependence with a positive slope at all temperatures, indicating that the hole-like charge carriers dominate the electric conduction.
 The band structure calculation shows that the hole pockets are mainly contributed by $d_{x^{2}-y^{2}}$ orbital~\cite{sun2023signatures, yang2024orbital, luo2023bilayer, luo2023hightc}.
 These results suggest holes originating from $d_{x^{2}-y^{2}}$ orbital are the dominant charge carriers.
 Judged from the data in Fig.~\ref{Figure4}(a), the value of Hall coefficient $R_{H}=\rho_{xy}/\mu_0H$ is comparable to that of the single crystal at pressures below 5~GPa~\cite{zhou2024evidence}.
 It is known that for a normal metal with Fermi liquid feature, the Hall coefficient should be a constant versus temperature.
 However, the $R_{H}$ of the \LNO\ films exhibits strong temperature dependence that decreases with the increasing temperature, this may be related to multiband effect or correlation effect.
 We did the calculation of the Hall angle that $\rm{cot}~\theta_H=\rho_{xx}/\rho_{xy}\equiv1/(\omega_c\tau_H)$, which measures only the scattering rate $1/\tau$ and the information about the charge-carrier density is naturally separated away.
 Here the $\tau_H$ is the scattering time $\tau$ determined from Hall angle, $\omega_c$ is the circling frequency.
 The temperature dependence of $\tau_{H}^{-1}\propto\rm{cot}~\theta_H$ is shown in Fig.~\ref{Figure4}(b).
 And it can be well fitted by the expression of $\alpha+\beta T^n$ with $n=2.24\pm0.03$.
 The temperature dependence of $1/\tau_{tr}$ calculated from resistivity is also shown in Fig.~\ref{Figure4}(b). $1/\tau_{tr}$ exhibits a complex structure, which can reflect the combined results of the true scattering rate $1/\tau_{H}$ and the temperature dependent density of states (DOS).
 We also try to fit the metallic part of $1/\tau_{tr}\propto\rho_0$ with $\alpha+\beta T^n$, and a good fitting result with $n=1.50\pm0.08$ is obtained.
 The discrepancy between $1/\tau_{H}$ and $1/\tau_{tr}$ manifests that the effective DOS may have a strong temperature dependence that is depleted in lowering temperature, which is a common feature in correlated materials.
 And this might be part of the reason that the Hall coefficient $R_H$ exhibits strong temperature dependence.